david-grs/david-grs.github.io/_posts/2018-05-26-hype-development-suspicious-engineering.md

 After a few years of loyalty to QtCreator as C++ IDE, I decided to give a try to [Visual Studio Code](https://code.visualstudio.com/).
 Very positively surprised by its simplicity of usage, its built-in features and the quality of extensions, I thought about going one step further and write an extension.

-In the [Hello World extension example](https://code.visualstudio.com/docs/extensions/example-hello-world), it is adviced to generate the extension skeleton through a Node.js generator:
+In the [Hello World extension example](https://code.visualstudio.com/docs/extensions/example-hello-world), it is advised to generate the extension skeleton through a Node.js generator:

 >